 Employee engagement essentially refers to the relationship between employees and the organization where they work.
 When saying that an employee is engaged, it technically means that that employee is happy at the place of work and enthusiastic about his or her job.

 An employer’s aim should always be focused on increasing employee engagement as much as possible, because the more motivated and enthusiastic employees are, the better they are going to perform.
 More productivity goes hand in hand with good employee engagement.
 Apart from that engaged workers will be more willing to be efficient and waste less time or resources to perform their duties.
 The outcome is going to be of better quality, this, in turn, enables a business to earn more profits.

 Employee engagement is also critical for labour turnover tendencies in a firm.
 When a worker decides to leave his or her job because he/she is unhappy or unfulfilled, many repercussions are going to arise.
 For starters, the role is now empty, and more pressure is going to be placed on fellow employees to make up for that loss.
 Then a new employee needs to be found, and that involves time and money devoted to advertising the vacancy, doing job interviews and at last, train that new employee.
 Therefore proper employee engagement can help a business reduce labour turnover costs and problems, while also managing to retain a strong and adequately motivated workforce.

-With employee engagement a business can better reach its organizational goals as everyone is committed to these values and missions.
+With employee engagement, a business can better reach its organizational goals as everyone is committed to these values and missions.
 Thus organizational success can be more easily attained and retained.
-There will also be an enhanced sense of wellbeing at the workplace.
-That is why every business needs to make sure that there are the right conditions for an improvement in employee engagement.
+There will also be an enhanced sense of wellbeing in the workplace.
+That is why every brand needs to make sure that there are the right conditions for an improvement in employee engagement.